graphery/grapper-doc/src/guide/in-depth/animation/g-bind.md

 # `$$.dynamic()` with `g-bind`

-Graphane Template Engine provides a very simple for of animation in collaboration with the `g-bind` directive.
+Grapper Template Engine provides a very simple for of animation in collaboration with the `g-bind` directive.
 When you use `$$.dynamic()` into the `g-bind` expression and the value is applied progressively and show an animation.